-Evergreen sage is another herb garden staple, with attractive leaves and flowers that range from magenta to blue.
+Evergreen sage (Salvia) is another herb garden staple, with attractive leaves and flowers that range from magenta to blue.
 It goes particularly well with meat, such as pork, and is an essential ingredient in sausages and stuffing.
 Read our sage Grow Guide for practical information on growing sage.

 There are many varieties of basil to grow, including Greek basil, holy basil and a perennial type from Africa.
 It's mostly grown as an annual and is a key ingredient in salads, tomato sauces and Thai curries.
 Read our basil Grow Guide, packed with advice on growing this flavoursome herb.

 Evergreen bay has glossy, aromatic leaves that can be used dried or fresh.
 They're an essential ingredient of an bouquet garni and can even be used to make ice cream.
 It also makes a very attractive garden shrub and can be shaped as topiary.

 There are many varieties of thyme to grow, with their leaves ranging from dark green to golden or variegated, and white, purple or pink flowers that are a magnet for bees.
 It will grow in borders, raised beds or pots - good drainage is essential.
 Get more growing tips in our thyme Grow Guide.

 From a refreshing tea to the key ingredient in mint sauce, mint is a very useful culinary herb.
 It's easy to grow but its roots do have tendency to spread, so it's best grown in a container.
 Find out all you need to know about growing mint in our mint Grow Guide.